|

 over 23 million acre feet of water (over 7 trillion gallons).

-free self guided Glen Canyon dam tour at the visitors center, you won't be disappointed.
+dam visitors center, you won't be disappointed.
 It

 takes you down into the dam where at the bottom you'll see massive generators at the river